Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You gain Proficiency in the History skill.
 If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 **An Example for Every Situation**
-When you take the Help action to aid another creature's :d20-check: **Ability Check**, you can make a DC 15 Intelligence (History) check.
+When you take the Help action to aid another creature's ability check, you can make a DC 15 Intelligence (History) check.
 On a success, that creature's check gains a bonus equal to your Proficiency Bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you're saying.

 ---